-Two killed in separate incidents of violence in Manipur
+Naga woman among two killed in Manipur violence

 “It is unimaginable for a women organisation like Meira Paibis who profess to be torch bearer of peace partaking in acts of killings,” the United Naga Council said.

-The Nagas have maintained that peace must prevail between the Kukis and the Meiteis, the tribal organisation said.
-The Nagas in Manipur, which comprise 20 tribes, constitute the second-largest community in the state after the majority Meiteis.
+The Nagas are the second-largest community in Manipur after the majority Meiteis.
+They have maintained that peace must prevail between the Kukis and the Meiteis in the conflict between the two groups that has torn apart the state since May, the tribal organisation said.

 The Coordinating Committee on Manipur Integrity, an umbrella organisation of six groups representing Meitei interests, claimed that Marem’s killing was a case of mistaken identity.
-The collective’s spokesperson Khuraijam Athouba, however, said that the organisation condemns the killing at the highest level.
+The collective’s spokesperson Khuraijam Athouba said that the organisation condemned the killing at the highest level.

 The organisation said that there were fears among locals that Kuki groups would impersonate Meiteis and attack them.
 The spokesperson also claimed that the woman had a mental illness and was not responding coherently.